sergioq2/gemma-3n-competition-caficulbot/README.md

 # ☕ Caficulbot: Offline AI Assistant for Coffee Farmers

 **Caficulbot** is a fully offline, multimodal AI assistant built to empower Colombian coffee farmers with expert knowledge on cultivation, pests, diseases, and farm management.
-It provides real-time answers to questions, processes images of plant diseases, and performs administrative tasks — all without needing an internet connection.
+It provides real-time answers to questions, processes images of plant diseases, and performs administrative tasks, all without needing an internet connection.

 > 🌐 Online demo: [http://52.205.44.176:8501/](http://52.205.44.176:8501/)